hhalvors/quantum/qm-books.md

 3. Hughes, _The Structure and Interpretation of Quantum Mechanics_.
 This book has pretty good pedagogy about the formalism, especially considering that it was written by a philosopher.
-However, it is also idiosyncratic in its account of interpretation, placing a lot of focus on quantum logic, and little focus on the various interpretations.
-Don't come here to learn about Bohm, GRW, or Everett.
+However, it is also idiosyncratic in its account of interpretation, placing a lot of focus on quantum logic, and little focus on the popular interpretations.
+In fact, does it even mention      Bohm, GRW, or Everett?

 4. Abert, _Quantum Mechanics and Experience_.
 This is the classic work for presenting the case that something is disastrously wrong with